zhaoou/notes/springJpaQueries.md

 query.setFirstResult(40).setMaxResults(10);
 ```

-This can be used to process items in batches, can be useful for web pages.
+This can be used to process items in batches, can be useful for web pages and REST endpoints.

 #### Join Fetch